Advanced: Offline Maps

 Now that you’ve created or downloaded your Map-Tile-Pack, copy it onto your phone’s SDCard via USB-connection.
 You can place it anywhere you like.

 Start GeOrg and go to Settings -> Map – Options -> Offline Map.
 First you can set a descriptive name for your map.
 Then select the path to your Map-Tile-Pack with the “Select”-Button.
+Go down the folders until you get to your sqlite-file (for the BigPlanet-format) or end up in the directory with the subdirectories named like your zoom-levels (for the AndNav-format) and press “OK”.
 If you did it right, the dialog will display some information about your Map-Tile-Pack like maximum zoom, tile size or file extension.

 Finally you can set a Fallback Map.
 This map is used whenever you zoom or pan to positions on the map not included in your Map-Tile-Pack, meaning that GeOrg will fallback to online maps for that areas, if an online connection is available.